 If the labour was hard, there was no comfort in the food provided.
 Convicts were given ‘salted meat, frequently the refuse of the store’.
 A week’s ration was sufficient only for three days, and since any other food was forbidden ‘on pain of the bloody lash’, beyond those three days, ‘starvation must be endured’.
 Neither was tobacco allowed to be a source of relief for convicts, since, ‘if a morsel is found upon any one, the lash is the certain consequence’.
 The significance of this system of limited food accompanied by harsh labour conditions was that convicts became emaciated ‘to a dreadful extent’.
 For certain gangs of convicts such as sawyers, should they fail to complete their work, flogging, and solitary confinement in a cell, on bread and water, ensued, causing even greater emaciation and putting life in peril.

-From the Leinster Express of March 14th, 1840, in an article titled ‘SENTENCES AT MARYBORO ASSIZES’, readers are provided with an insight into the prevalence of the sentence of transportation, and the type of crime it was used to punish.
+From the Leinster Express of March 14th, 1840, in an article titled ‘SENTENCES AT MARYBORO ASSIZES’, an insight into the prevalence of the sentence of transportation is provided and the type of crime it was used to punish.
 At the Maryboro assizes, James Spooner received a sentence of 7 years transportation for the crime of waylaying.
 Patrick Clear, for the crime of larceny, received a sentence of 7 years transportation.
 John Cooper, for the crime of sheep-stealing, received a sentence of 10 years transportation.
 Arthur Taylor, for stealing a coat, received a sentence of 7 years transportation.
 While Edward Kilduffe, for stealing 11 sacks, (his third offence) received a sentence of 7 years transportation.